+Estimating the uncertainties of earthquake vertical displacement calculations

+The simplest estimate of uncertainty on the amount of vertical displacement recorded in our cores across a sudden seismic event is the maximum and minimum differences between the range of elevations of the three nearest modern analogues of the fossil faunas on either side of the event, assuming there is no coincident hiatus (missing time).
+In most of our cores the calculated amount of displacement is also constrained by the best fit indicative elevation curves (Figs 3-6) constructed using all available acceptable MAT estimates, the sediment accumulation curve (Figs 3-6) corrected for estimated compaction and the NZ Holocene sea-level curve with its uncertainties (i.e. LER curves).
+The uncertainties plotted on the LER curves (Figs 8, 9) include the large uncertainty limits for the most recent NZ Holocene sea level curve (Fig. 7), but these will be the same on either side of a sudden displacement event and irrelevant to estimating uncertainties on the amount of displacement.
+The uncertainties on the calculated displacements of each of the inferred earthquake events have been estimated as the elevational uncertainties on the LER curves less the uncertainties on the NZ Holocene sea-level curve (Fig. 7).
+Where the same displacement event is recorded in many cores the lowest uncertainty )from any core) has been adopted.

 References

-Berkeley, A, Perry, C.T., Smithers, S.G., Horto, B., and Taylor, K.G., 2007.
-A review of the ecological and taphonomic controls on foraminiferal assemblage development in intertidal environments.
-Earth Science Reviews 83, p.
+Berkeley, A, Perry, C.T., Smithers, S.G., Horto, B., and Taylor, K.G., 2007, A review of the ecological and taphonomic controls on foraminiferal assemblage development in intertidal environments.
+Earth Science Reviews, v.
+83, p.
 205–230.

-Berkeley, A., Perry, C.T., Smithers, S.G., and Horton, B. 2008.
-The spatial and vertical distribution of living (stained) benthic foraminifera from a tropical, intertidal environment, north Queensland, Australia.
-Marine Micropaleontology 69, p.
+Berkeley, A., Perry, C.T., Smithers, S.G., and Horton, B., 2008, The spatial and vertical distribution of living (stained) benthic foraminifera from a tropical, intertidal environment, north Queensland, Australia.
+Marine Micropaleontology, v.
+69, p.
 240–261.

-Bloom, A.L., 1964.
-Peat accumulation and compaction in a Connecticut salt marsh.
-Journal of Sedimentary Petrology 34, p.
+Bloom, A.L., 1964, Peat accumulation and compaction in a Connecticut salt marsh.
+Journal of Sedimentary Petrology, v.
+34, p.
 599–603.

-Bronk Ramsey, C., 2009.
-Bayesian analysis of radiocarbon dates.
-Radiocarbon 51, p.
+Bronk Ramsey, C., 2009, Bayesian analysis of radiocarbon dates.
+Radiocarbon, v.
+51, p.
 337-360.

-Goldstein, S.T., and Watkins, G.T., 1999.
-Taphonomy of salt marsh foraminifera: An example from coastal Georgia.
-Paleogeography, Palaeoclimatology, Palaeoecology 149, p.
+Goldstein, S.T., and Watkins, G.T., 1999, Taphonomy of salt marsh foraminifera: An example from coastal Georgia.
+Paleogeography, Palaeoclimatology, Palaeoecology, v.
+149, p.
 103–114.

-Hayward, B.W., Grenfell, H.R., Reid, C.M., and Hayward, K.A., 1999a.
-Recent New Zealand shallow-water benthic foraminifera: Taxonomy, ecologic distribution, biogeography, and use in paleoenvironmental assessment.
-Institute of Geological and Nuclear Sciences Monograph 21, 258 p.
+Hayward, B.W., Grenfell, H.R., Reid, C.M., and Hayward, K.A., 1999a, Recent New Zealand shallow-water benthic foraminifera: Taxonomy, ecologic distribution, biogeography, and use in paleoenvironmental assessment.
+Institute of Geological and Nuclear Sciences Monograph, no. 21, 258 p.

-Hayward, B.W., Scott, G.H., Grenfell, H.R., Carter, R., and Lipps, J.H., 2004a.
-Techniques for estimation of tidal elevation and confinement (~salinity) histories of sheltered harbours and estuaries using benthic foraminifera: Examples from New Zealand.
-The Holocene 14, p.
+Hayward, B.W., Scott, G.H., Grenfell, H.R., Carter, R., and Lipps, J.H., 2004a, Techniques for estimation of tidal elevation and confinement (~salinity) histories of sheltered harbours and estuaries using benthic foraminifera: Examples from New Zealand.
+The Holocene, v.
+14, p.
 218–232.

-Hayward, B.W., Cochran, U.A., Southall, K.E., Wiggins, E., Grenfell, H.R., Sabaa, A.T., Shane, P.A.R., and Gehrels, W.R., 2004b.
-Micropalaeontological evidence for the Holocene earthquake history of the eastern Bay of Plenty, New Zealand.
-Quaternary Science Reviews 23, 1651-1667.
+Hayward, B.W., Cochran, U.A., Southall, K.E., Wiggins, E., Grenfell, H.R., Sabaa, A.T., Shane, P.A.R., and Gehrels, W.R., 2004b, Micropalaeontological evidence for the Holocene earthquake history of the eastern Bay of Plenty, New Zealand.
+Quaternary Science Reviews, v.
+23, p.
+1651-1667.

-Hayward, B.W., Grenfell, H.R., Sabaa, A.T., Carter, R., Cochran, U.A., Lipps, J.H., Shane, P.A.R., Morley, M.S.
-2006.
-Micropaleontological evidence of large earthquakes in the past 7200 years in southern Hawke's Bay, New Zealand.
-Quaternary Science Reviews 25: 1186–1207.
+Hayward, B.W., Grenfell, H.R., Sabaa, A.T., Carter, R., Cochran, U.A., Lipps, J.H., Shane, P.A.R., and Morley, M.S.
+2006, Micropaleontological evidence of large earthquakes in the past 7200 years in southern Hawke's Bay, New Zealand.
+Quaternary Science Reviews, v.
+25, p.
+1186–1207.

-Hayward, B.W., Figueira, B., Sabaa, A.T., and Buzas, M.A., 2014.
-Multi-year life spans of high salt marsh agglutinated foraminifera from New Zealand.
-Marine Micropaleontology 109, p.
+Hayward, B.W., Figueira, B., Sabaa, A.T., and Buzas, M.A., 2014, Multi-year life spans of high salt marsh agglutinated foraminifera from New Zealand.
+Marine Micropaleontology, v.
+109, p.
 54–65.